Exclusive Locks on Items (Pessimistic Locking)

 Lock an Item Explicitly

 You can explicitly lock an item before performing any operation.
 This method requires a TimeSpan to lock an item for a specified time.
-However, if you do not want the acquired lock to expire specify TimeSpan.Zero.
-Specifying no TimeSpan will lock the item for an infinite time.
+However, if you do not want the acquired lock to expire, specify TimeSpan.Zero.
+If no TimeSpan is provided, the item will be locked for an infinite time.

 Warning